Ensuring Technology Fluency in the Boardroom

 Cybersecurity is an integral part of the technology conversation.
 Four points from a recent NACD Master Class discussion:

-- Finally, there are many services and products available to protect the organization from incidents and breaches.
+- Finally, there are many services and products available to protect the organisation from incidents and breaches.
 Multifactor authentication is an example.

 For more about ensuring technology fluency in the boardroom, read the article here.